 After handing over the last remaining Metroid specimen in the galaxy to Federation scientists, galactic peace is shortlived when Samus receives a distress call from Ceres Space Station.
-Samus’s final mission on planet Zebes puts her up against Ridley, Kraid, Spore Spawn, Botwoon, Crocomire, Phantoon, and Draygon, along with Zebesian Space Pirates, which are all being controlled by the resurrected techno-organic AI, Mother Brain.
+Samus’s final mission on planet Zebes puts her up against Ridley, Kraid, Spore Spawn, Botwoon, Crocomire, Phantoon, and Draygon, along with Zebesian Space Pirates, which are all being controlled by the resurrected biotech AI, Mother Brain.
 Samus must stop the Mother Brain’s plans once and for all, while attemping to rescue the stolen Metroid hatchling from its evil clutches.

 - SNES/SFC Classic Edition Mini Console on September 29, 2017